 - Neil Harris, Head of Sustainable Business, EMEA

-BT and Cisco are proud to support the Ellen MacArthur Foundation, a charity that works within business and education to inspire a generation to re-think, re-design and build a positive future.
+Cisco is proud to support the Ellen MacArthur Foundation, a charity that works within business and education to inspire a generation to re-think, re-design and build a positive future.

 The Foundation works to provide a coherent framework for transition to a restorative economy.
 It shares widespread concern that the end of the era of cheap fossil fuels and key materials & resources, coupled with rising population, demonstrates the need for rethinking our model of production and consumption.